Born into a U.N. D-2 family, Hab isn't moved by any national affinity, and views the world from a TCK lens.

 EXPRESSING | biological heredity

-His remainder is predominantly 1.3% Polish, presumably remnants of Khazari migration to the Holy Land, and finally, a 0.1% Sudanese trace from the ancient Nubian "cradle of human civilization", both possibly respectively explained in his mother, Ghada Bader — maternally of Caucasian Haifa from Circassian exodus but paternally originating in southern Egypt (upper with respect to the Nile).
+His remainder is predominantly 1.3% Polish, presumably remnants of Khazari migration to the Holy Land, and finally, a 0.1% Sudanese trace from the ancient Nubian "cradle of human civilization", both possibly respectively explained in his mother, Ghada Bader — maternally from Haifa of Circassian descent but paternally originating in Upper Egypt (with respect to the Nile).

 Other deceased notable relations in modernity included the much renowned Kamel Beyk – Speaker of the House of the Lebanese Parliament and genitor of the Social Democratic Party (grandcousin); Haider (father) – historian and among the first official delegates to visit the new People’s Republic of China in the 1960’s following Ministerial civil service – later serving as a Director at the FAO of the United Nations and consultant to TRW and the World Bank; his passed uncles… namely His late Excellency Sa'id, Ambassador of Lebanon to France and Belgium who was wed to Bahija El-Solh, the aunt of HRH Prince Al-Waleed bin Talal of K.S.A. and daughter of Riyad El-Solh, architect of Lebanon’s independence from French mandatehood and drafter of the newly formed republic’s first constitution (leading to the small country’s becoming an exceptional example of economic and touristic freedom in its wider region until Lebanon’s 1975-1990 civil war); and Hazaa – who entered Middle East Airlines into alliance with Pan Am (led by Najeeb Halaby, father of Lisa Halaby, who later became HM Queen Noor of Jordan).
 Surviving them —last of the elder circle—are esteemed power-broking socialites such as Bassam and Madame Zahye.
 Similitude to Habib Pasha Assaad, 1922-1936 Prime Minister and President of Lebanon, is coincidental.